oroinc/documentation/user_guide/ui_components.rst

   "**Activities**","Contains links to the calls, Emails, Contact request and other activities on different entities defined in the system."

   "**Marketing**","Contains links to the Marketing Lists and Campaign related functionalities."

   "**Reports&Segments**","Contains links to the reports and their settings."

-  "**System**","Contains Links to the System settings."
+  "**System**","Contains links to the System settings."

 .. note::

-    Availability of each menu section and its subsections depends on the permission settings defined for the specific user and functionality.
+    Availability of each menu section and its subsections depends on the permission settings defined for the user and functionality.